awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 # Working with MariaDB Read Replicas<a name="USER_MariaDB.Replication.ReadReplicas"></a>

 This section contains specific information about working with Read Replicas on Amazon RDS MariaDB\.
-For general information about Read Replicas and instructions for using them, see [Working with Read Replicas of MariaDB, MySQL, and PostgreSQL DB Instances](USER_ReadRepl.md)\.
+For general information about Read Replicas and instructions for using them, see [Working with Read Replicas](USER_ReadRepl.md)\.

 **Topics**
 + [Read Replica Configuration with MariaDB](#USER_MariaDB.Replication.ReadReplicas.Configuration)